russellgordon/ics4u-s2-2024-25/content/source-ics4u/shared/Learning Goals.md

 ## 7

-I can analyze algorithms for their effectiveness when solving a given problem and compare the theoretical and practice performance of an algorithm across various scenarios.
+I can analyze algorithms for their effectiveness when solving a given problem and compare the theoretical and practical performance of an algorithm across various scenarios.
 <small>Ontario: [[Ontario Curriculum#C2.|C2]] / AP CSP: [[College Board Curriculum#e4|4]]</small>

 ## 8